 More than 80 communities in seven countries benefit.

-Communities in poor countries around the world implement technologies and practices that enhance economic, social, and environmental well being.
+Communities in poor countries around the world implement technologies and practices that enhance economic, social, and environmental well-being.
+Government institutions are built for technical, vocational and entrepreneurial skill building for women without a formal education.

-New Barefoot Colleges are developed and led by individuals trained at the home campus in India.
+Open Source Replication (low cost/no cost): New Barefoot Colleges are developed and led by individuals trained at the home campus in India.
+So far, 23 such Barefoot Colleges have been established in 13 states of India.

 As a young post-graduate student from a privileged urban background, Bunker Roy volunteered to spend the summer working with famine affected people in one of India’s poorest states.
-This experience changed him.
-He committed himself to fight poverty and inequality.
-He founded the Social Work and Research Centre (now known as Barefoot College) in 1972 to demystify technology and put it to good use in the hands of poor communities.
-This radically simple approach to ending poverty, by tapping the wisdom, skills and resourcefulness of the poor themselves, is less expensive and more successful than approaches that rely on external experts.
-Barefoot College recruits illiterate villagers and trains them to build and maintain life changing technologies and systems such as solar electricity, water and sanitation, schools and clinics, artisan businesses, and community engagement.
-At the time of the Award, Barefoot College was operating in communities across India, had experimented with local replication in sites in several other countries, and was poised to initiate local replication in some 30 communities in Africa and the Middle East by inviting leaders to learn the system at the home campus in India, then growing the most successful toward national scale in their own countries.
+This experience changed him, and he committed himself to fighting poverty and inequality.
+In 1972, he founded the Social Work and Research Centre (now known as Barefoot College) to demystify technology and put it to good use in the hands of poor communities.
+This radically simple approach to ending poverty, by tapping the wisdom, skills, and resourcefulness of people experiencing poverty, is less expensive and more successful than approaches that rely on external experts.
+Barefoot College recruits people experiencing poverty and illiteracy and trains them to build and maintain life-changing technologies and systems such as solar electricity, water and sanitation, schools and clinics, artisan businesses and community engagement.